humanmade/clean-html/README.md

 question this accepted knowledge of kses performance.
 Zack's findings show that while kses is worse with performance on longer pieces of content (like post content), it's actually closer to being on-par with other escaping for short strings.
-This is even more evident when reducing the whitelist of elements down from the default to just the elements you need.
+This is even more evident when reducing the allowed elements down from the default to just the elements you need.

 [tollmanz-kses]: https://www.tollmanz.com/wp-kses-performance/

-### `whitelist_html`
+### `clean_html`

 This library provides a nice, easy, performant way to perform sanitization on translated strings.
 Rather than requiring you to work with the internals of kses, it's much closer to functions like `esc_html`.

 Security is only useful if it's also usable.
-For the most part, `whitelist_html` can be used in exactly the same way developers are used to using other escaping functions.
+For the most part, `clean_html` can be used in exactly the same way developers are used to using other escaping functions.